 A few years ago I rediscovered these Aristotle books when moving apartments.
 I flipped through and was surprised to discover Aristotle said a lot of the same things about love and happiness as modern psychologists.
 Only Aristotle obviously said it first, having been born in 300-ish B.C.
 Plus, Aristotle said it truly wisely.

-Indeed, much of what Ari (as I affectionately call him) said hit home big-time — in particular about a sexy, smart, funny, rich, lying, cheating, don’t-get-me-started Prince Harming I’d just broken up with.
-I could almost hear what Aristotle might say to me if we were to chat over souvlaki.
+Indeed, much of what Aristotle said hit home big-time.
+In particular about a sexy, smart, funny, rich, lying, cheating, don’t-get-me-started Prince Harming I’d just broken up with.

 “Mea bene, Karen,” Ari would say.
 “You know what your problem was with your ex?
 He was not your soul mate — but your ‘sold’ mate — because you sold your soul to be with him.
 Sure he was sexy, smart, rich, funny — but alas, he was a lying, cheating asshole.”